Deep Rock Galactic: Reception

-The Early Access version of Deep Rock Galactic was well received by critics, who praised the game's atmosphere and challenging levels.
+The early access version of Deep Rock Galactic was received positively by critics, who praised the game's atmosphere and challenging levels.
 Multiple reviewers compared parts of the experience to Left 4 Dead.
-The full version of the game was released on May 13, 2020.
-On Metacritic, the game has a score of 85, indicating "generally favorable reviews."
-As of January 2023, the game had over 145,000 user reviews and an "Overwhelmingly Positive" rating on Steam.
+Following Early Access, the full version of Deep Rock Galactic received "generally favorable reviews" according to review aggregator Metacritic.

-Nic Reuben of Rock, Paper, Shotgun enjoyed how the game's classes meshed well together, and were each viable for co-op, saying that "each class is both viable and enjoyable".
+Nic Reuben of Rock, Paper, Shotgun liked how the game's classes meshed together, saying that "each class is both viable and enjoyable".
 Matt Miller of Game Informer appreciated how the unique secondary objectives gave the game a risk/reward dynamic.
 Phil Iwaniuk, writing for PC Gamer, enjoyed the tension that the exfiltration phase brought to each mission, and the persistent upgrades that let the player customize their dwarf.
 Leana Hafer of IGN praised the distinct abilities of each of the dwarves and the low-poly visual style, but criticized the game for its connection issues, saying "About one in every five missions, I’d run into connection issues that could cause other players to lag severely and disconnect."

-Ghost Ship Games had stated that Deep Rock Galactic had sold over 2 million units by January 2021, 3 million sales by November 2021, 4 million copies by June 2022., and 5.5 million copies by January 2023.
+Ghost Ship Games had stated that Deep Rock Galactic had sold over 2 million units by January 2021, 3 million sales by November 2021, 4 million copies by June 2022, 5.5 million copies by January 2023, and 8 million copies by January 2024.

-In March 2021, Ghost Ship Games and Coffee Stain Publishing won Indie Game of the Year and Excellence in Multiplayer awards at South by Southwest.
+Accolades

+Spin-offs

+A Kickstarter for Deep Rock Galactic: The Board Game was successfully funded in early 2022.

+A spin-off video game, Deep Rock Galactic: Survivor, was announced in March 2023.
+In contrast to the original, the title is a Vampire Survivors-inspired top-down shooter developed by Funday Games.
+It was released in early access during 2023.

+Another spin-off, Deep Rock Galactic: Rogue Core, was announced in October 2023.
+Much like the original, it will be a co-op procedurally-generated first-person shooter, but with rogue-lite elements in place of standard progression, focusing on a four-dwarf squad assigned to investigate the loss of mining activity within Hoxxes' core sectors.